openHABian - Hassle-free openHAB Setup

 # OS support

 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.
 On ARM, we only support Raspberry Pi OS.
 These are what we develop and test openHABian against.
 We provide code that is reported "as-is" to run on Ubuntu but we do not support Ubuntu so please don't open issues for this (PRs then again are welcome).
-Several optional components though, such as WireGuard or Homegear, are known to expose problems on Ubuntu.
+Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-We expect you to use the current stable distribution: 'buster' for Raspberry Pi OS (ARM) and Debian (x86).
+We expect you to use the current stable distribution 'bullseye' for Debian (x86).
+The current Raspberry Pi image is based on this, too.
 To install openHABian on anything older or newer may work or not.
-If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
+If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.

 # 64 bit?

 RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-We provide a 64bit version of the image but it is unsupported and just provided as-is so use it at your own risk.
-Be aware that to run in 64 bit has a major drawback: increased memory usage.
+Be aware that running in 64 bit has no relevant advantages but a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.
-We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.

 On x86 hardware, 64 bit is the standard.